 One patient commented in their blog that meditation allowed them to lose themselves in thought and find peace during recovery.
 Indeed combining mindfulness with meditation provides a powerful tool with which to support patients to connect with thoughts, feelings, and environment in a calm and peaceful manner, not judging, just being.

-Research also shows that exercise that integrates personal awareness, such as tai chi, can improve recovery outcomes (think mindfulness of breath, environment, movement, feeling).
+Research shows that exercise that integrates personal awareness, such as tai chi, can improve recovery outcomes (think mindfulness of breath, environment, movement, feeling).
 For me it’s more than just the personal awareness, coordination, and balance required, it’s also about working with the energy within and around the body to balance, unblock and repair.
-I do that through my own body movement routine called MoGaChi, and through using Reiki, a wonderful and gentle healing therapy.
+I do that through my own subtle body movement routine called MoGaChi, and through using Reiki, a wonderful and gentle healing therapy.